First time buyer guide

-With a guarantor mortgage your parents are guaranteeing that they’ll step in should you fail to make any repayments.
+With a guarantor mortgage, your parents are guaranteeing that they’ll step in if you fail to make any repayments.
 The cash the bank lends you will depend on, both, yours and your parents’ income and assets.
 This means you should be able to borrow more.

 Parents & Family Offset Mortgage

 This type of mortgage will give your parents, or other family members, flexibility to put savings into an account linked to your mortgage.
 Doing this has the effect of offsetting the loan: in other words reducing the amount of interest due on it.

 The total amount you borrow is reduced by the value of your parents’ savings.
 This lowers the loan to value ratio (LTV) so that the overall debt is smaller – and interest rates are lower – which in turn reduces your repayments.

 So for example, if you need a £250,000 mortgage to buy a home and your parents have £50,000 in savings, linking your mortgage account to their savings will reduce the amount you need to borrow to £200,000.